uncannyworks/plan/posts/2016-02-24-javascript-sdk-part-1.md

   buff.prepend(bb);
 ```

 The next step is to take the payload length and message type id, which are integers, and translate them into a 2 and 1 byte array respectively.
 [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) is how we are able to do that.
 We then prepend them to the payload to get our final message that will go over the wire.
-The final step is to fire the message over the wire, and this is done by ```_send_message```.
+The final step is to fire the message over the wire, and this is done by `_send_message`.

-Internally ```_send_message``` manages the requests so that they go out as quickly as possible but don't flood the buffer, we'll go into greater detail at another time.
+Internally `_send_message` manages the requests so that they go out as quickly as possible but don't flood the buffer, we'll go into greater detail at another time.
 We've basically covered the process for sending a request to the game server.
 While each message is a bit different in its payload they all go through the same digestion process.

 ### I can do it myself!

-Obviously there is nothing preventing a player from implementing their own solution to communicate with the game server.
+Obviously there is nothing preventing a player from implementing their own solution to communicate with the game server, and we encourage you to do so!
 In addition to providing new programmers with a tool to quickly start programming the AI for their War Machine this SDK also acts as an example for the more advanced programmers that may be interested in rolling their own solutions.

 In the next post we'll go over how the SDK handles responses from the game server.
+It will cover how the SDK manages and simplifies retrieving your war machine's state, handling Game State changes, and more.